 No matter what their income is, a lot of people get trapped living paycheck to paycheck.
 Or they get trapped in debt.
 Or their finances are just plain out of control.
-I’ve heard this from people I know working minimum-wage jobs and from people making a pretty decent amount of money.
+I’ve heard complaints about things like this from both people working minimum wage jobs and people making a pretty decent amount of money.
 Even when they get pay raises, they still can’t get control of their finances.
 Heck, even celebrities have problems like this.

 I feel like biggest the problem is that people don’t keep track of their finances or pay attention to where their money is going.
-They aren’t mindful with their money.
+They aren’t mindful of their money.
 If you live like that, your money can quickly get out of control.
-In the words of Dave Ramsey, “A budget is telling your money where to go instead of wondering where it went.”
+In the words of my financial role model Dave Ramsey, “A budget is telling your money where to go instead of wondering where it went.”

 So that brings me to my first tip…

 Creating a budget is one of the best ways to get ahead financially and save money.
 I know, you’ve heard it before.
 And *yawn* it sounds boring.
 But seriously.
 It is probably the one thing that has helped me the most.
 If you’re someone who isn’t earning very much money and you don’t have a budget, creating one could save your butt.
 Plan out where every dollar goes and you won’t get behind.
 Just make sure that you’re setting some aside for savings.
 Also, this might seem obvious, but make sure that you’re spending less than you’re earning.
-Keeping track of your income and your expenses is the key to managing your finances successfully.
+Keeping track of your income and your expenses is vital to managing your finances successfully.

-You don’t need to sacrifice your fun in order to be financially responsible.
+You don’t need to sacrifice your fun completely in order to be financially responsible.
 And let’s be honest, going out is fun!
 I mean, life is short.
 Enjoy yourself!
-Work hard, play hard, right?
+Work hard, play hard and all that, right?
 Just find a balance between saving money and spending money.
 You don’t need to sit in your house doing nothing 24/7, but you shouldn’t be blowing every penny that you have either.
 Would you rather go out all the time and be penniless or stay in when you need to and have enough money?
 Just make room in your budget for playtime too!

 One of the quickest ways to get ahead financially is to side hustle.
 You can try to earn extra income in order to pay off debt, build up your emergency fund, save for retirement, to just get some extra cash – whatever you want, y’all!
 What could you do to make extra money, you ask?
-Sell services on Fiverr (my favorite!), sell stuff on eBay, babysit on the weekends, get a part-time job, use sites like Vindale, SwagBucks or InboxDollars – there are literally a thousand side hustle options.
-(I’ll be doing a post on this in the near future too! 😉 )
+Start a blog (my favorite), sell services on Fiverr, sell stuff on eBay, babysit on the weekends, get a part-time job, use sites like Vindale, SwagBucks or InboxDollars – there are literally a thousand side hustle options.
+(I’ll be doing a post on this at some point!)

 Instead of focusing on doing 348,398 things to save a little money here and there, it might be a better option for you to just plan ahead instead.
 People who plan for the future tend to end up with more wealth and success.
-So plan for your financial future and set yourself some goals, like paying off a certain amount of debt, saving a certain amount for an emergency fund, increasing income, etc.).
-Then plan out some small, actionable steps you can take in order to achieve those financial goals.
+So plan for your financial future and set yourself some goals, like paying off a certain amount of debt, saving a certain amount for an emergency fund, finding ways to increase your income, etc. Then plan out small, actionable steps that you can take in order to achieve your financial goals.

 I feel like borrowing money and putting yourself in debt for no good reason is something you should never do.
 Don’t take out loans unless you absolutely need them.
 I don’t use credit cards because I don’t think it’s a good idea (at this point in my life, at least) but some people do.
 So just don’t charge anything to your credit card unless it’s an emergency or you know that you’ll be able to pay it off on time.
 If you’re using a credit card just to improve your credit score, then there’s no reason you should be charging things to it that you can’t afford anyway.
 You should never put yourself in debt just to finance a lifestyle that you aren’t able to afford.You should never put yourself in debt just to finance a lifestyle that you aren't able to afford.
 Click To Tweet